Check out my new guide for starting a blog to learn how to go about properly creating your own blog.

 If you haven’t done so already, begin adding more visuals to your content.
 Memes, catchy headlines, and pictures are all great teasers to get users to click the link to your blog.
 Get creative!
 Make hand drawn pictures of unicorns or a Vine that correlates with your article topic.
 If your visuals are really amusing, consider putting them on sites like Pinterest, Flickr or Instagram to drive more traffic.

 Posting great content is not the only factor in a successful social strategy.
-For case studies, check out the 12 Palms Recovery Center blog, as their unique strategy consists of publishing infographics for content and then changing the visual format to an animation in later months.
+For case studies, check out 12palmsrecoverycenter.com/blog/, as their unique strategy consists of publishing infographics for content and then changing the visual format to an animation in later months.
 Social media is a great outlet to spread two major traffic pushers:

 - Giveaway and contests: Using a sign up form like Rafflecopter gives you two opportunities.
 The first is to drive people from social media to your site to sign up for the giveaway.
 The other opportunity is to offer additional entries for those who follow you on social media or have signed up for your blog’s newsletter.
 What’s great is this works even for less than glamorous industries.
 Humane animal trap seller, Havahart, does this well with weekly twitter contests and giveaways.